 - Hair longer than the top of the collar must be tied up with school coloured hair bands and/or grips.
 All hair is to be kept off the face and should be free from thick layers of gel.
 Hairstyles must not include steps or lines and should not be so short as to leave the scalp visible

-- Students may wear a wrist watch and a charity band
+- Students are not permitted to wear rings however a wrist watch and a charity band can be worn.

 - In Years 9-10 students may wear a small amount of mascara and eye shadow–lightly applied and subtle, and a small amount of foundation, so as to hide any skin imperfections but not so that it alters the natural colour of the skin